gdmoney/network-automation-github-actions/README.md

 ## Project Overview
-Mass configuration push tool for networking devices using GitHub Actions self-hosted runners and the Netmiko Python library.
+Mass configuration push tool for networking devices using GitHub Actions self-hosted runners installed on the Opengear OOB server and the Netmiko Python library.

 ## Components